Here are some useful links that I use very often. These are in no particular order!

 - Freelance Academy Press: Publishers of translations and interpretations of source texts

-Gear for historical fencing is getting widely available, here are a few companies and individuals craftsmen that are more or less unavoidable in this market, and that I personally own products from.
+Gear for historical fencing is getting widely available, here are a few companies and individuals craftsmen that are more or less unavoidable in this market (and still in business!), and that I personally own products from.

 - Albion Swords: Makers of top quality weapons, mainly medieval with relatively simple hilts.
 They are using designs by Peter Johnsson, a famous sword researcher, hence they are supposed to be close to historical swords if not perfect reproductions.